reproducible-reporting/stepup-reprep/docs/advanced_topics/sync_zenodo.md

-# Upload a dataset to Zenodo
+# Synchronize a Zenodo Dataset With Your Local Files

 !!! note "Version history"